BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 25 Set LNS parsing value event
 ### 25.1 Create and set LNS resolution value event
+- Introduction
+    - Sets the resolution value of a bit name on a chain
 - The full name of the interface：`trSetLnsRecordValue`
 - Interface abbreviation：`tslns`
 - Callable methods：`Http,Websocket,command line`